Healthy Habits to Cultivate

 Handing your smartphone or tablet to the kids can be an easy way to keep them entertained and even learning, but long periods of screen time can mean long periods of inactivity.

-Without the saving grace of commercials or short episodes that can serve as natural movement breaks, making screen time active can be difficult.
+Without the saving grace of commercials or short episodes that can serve as natural movement breaks, making screen time activities can be difficult.
 Using a yoga ball or FluidStance Level can help your kids engage in subtle movement while they play video games, making that screen time just a little more active.

 5. Get a dog